faizanmasroor/email-sender/README.md

   * Send the email message to the Gmail's server
   * Terminate the connection

-[^1]: I would <b> HIGHLY </b> advise against using your primary Gmail account to run this script.
+[^1]: I would **HIGHLY** advise against using your primary Gmail account to run this script.
 Preferably, create an alt/throwaway Gmail account for automating your emails.
 [^2]: The module imghdr (a library used in the script) will be supported with Python ≥3.13; aside from this, there are no other dependency constraints.